 change hands and at good prices and information is always provided as to good

 sources of stock at the right price.
-You also get a chance to see other member's railways and stock some of which are spectacular.
+You also get a chance to see other member's railways and stock, some of which are spectacular.

 This may seem a male dominated hobby but it’s not.
-The G Scale Society Chairman is a woman and a very efficient one at that and she has the interests of the Society and hobby at heart, so ladies you are most welcome as well.
+The G Scale Society Chairman was a woman until recently and a very efficient one at that and she has the interests of the Society and hobby at heart, so ladies you are most welcome as well.
 So if you require any further information please do not hesitate to contact us using the Contact Form on this website or by clicking on the East Sussex Garden Rail Group of the G Scale Society.